The friendliest DENTAL TEAM in Tauranga!

 FLOSSING

-Flossing your teeth daily will clean between the tight tooth contacts to prevent decay and cavities.
+Flossing your teeth daily will clean between the tight tooth contacts to prevent decay, cavities and gum disease.
 It can help stabilise a pre-cavity where food is getting stuck.

 Here is a great flossing video to explain the C-shape you are trying to create and how you hug your teeth with floss to remove the 40% of plaque you will miss if you only brush your teeth; click this flossing video